 “Your compassionate understanding of our stressful financial circumstances is testimony to God’s mercy and grace.”

-Emergency Assistance Grants are one-time grants available to individuals for emergency or unexpected needs, such as a family emergency, custodial care at home, or any number of special situations beyond Benefits Plan or other coverage.
-These grants are initiated by a mid council, employer, or multiple bodies of the Presbyterian Church (U.S.A.), which typically share with the Assistance Program in the cost of the grant.
-In extraordinary circumstances, the Board of Pensions may consider requests from congregations and mid councils for Emergency Assistance Grants that fall outside these parameters.
+Emergency Assistance is a one-time grant available to individuals for emergency or unexpected needs, such as a family emergency, custodial care at home, or any number of special situations beyond Benefits Plan or other coverage.
+This assistance is initiated by a mid council, employer, or multiple bodies of the Presbyterian Church (U.S.A.), which typically share with the Assistance Program in the cost of the grant.
+In extraordinary circumstances, the Board of Pensions may consider requests from congregations and mid councils for Emergency Assistance that falls outside these parameters.

 The Board considers applicants’ financial and personal needs and resources before distributing assistance.